 Subway billboards and product packaging: QR Codes placed strategically on advertising channels such as posters, billboards, and product packaging make it easy for them to react to an offer and download your app immediately.

 Dynamic QR Codes (one code, multiple campaigns) allow businesses to partner for joint promotional campaigns.
 An example of a QR code advertising campaign was the joint marketing campaign run by Taco Bell and ESPN for the college football Bowl Championship.
 It resulted in 225,000 QR code scans and app downloads.

 2. Pass on Your Contact Information

-We’ve seen how adding a QR code to your business card is one way to share your business details with your target audience.
+We’ve seen how adding a QR Code on a business card is one way to share your business details with your target audience.
 However, there are many more creative avenues to achieve this.